m1ranto/coolab/README.md

 ## What's Coolab?

-A Cool open-source project management collaboration for your teams.
+A Cool portfolio open-source project management collaboration app.
+New features will be added until March!

 ## Getting Started